-MEST 329 | ISLAMIC ART AND ARCHITECTURE (3-0-3) Prerequisite: ENGL 102 | Upon demand
+MEST 329 | ISLAMIC ART AND ARCHITECTURE (3-0-3)

 This course is a general survey of Islamic art in its various forms from its beginnings in the 7th century to the early modern period.
 The development will be traced through the examination of architecture, manuscript illustration, textiles, pottery and other art forms.